Do you want to leave work on time?

 Are you looking for some no-nonsense tips to help you to leave your job at a reasonable hour?

-Work is a fact of life.
+Let’s face it: work is a fact of life.

-The good news?
 You don’t have to spend your entire life at the office, especially if you find yourself working more and more from home.

 Even if you throughly enjoy your job, it’s still a good idea to set some practical boundaries for yourself.